populationgenomics/sgs-somatic-mutation/README.md

     * Skip sample QC metric outlier filtering
     * Skip ancestry checks (all Europeans)
 * Step 3 - Variant-level QC
-    * Variant filtering with allele-specific version of GATK Variant Quality Score Recalibration (AS-VQSR, cutoff values can be found in the global fields in TOB-WGS mt data; thresholds differ between SNVs and INDELs)
     * Restrict to bi-allelic variants
+    * Variant filtering with GATK recommended hard filters (thresholds differ between SNVs and INDELs)
     * Exclude variants with inbreeding coefficient < -0.3 or low quality (GQ < 20, DP < 10)
         * Inbreeding coefficient is calculated using `bi_allelic_site_inbreeding_expr()` imported from `gnomad.utils.annotations`, adapted from [`cpg_workflows`](https://github.com/populationgenomics/production-pipelines/blob/main/cpg_workflows/large_cohort/frequencies.py)
 * Step 4 - deCODE specific filters
     * Identify singleton mutations (mutations that occurred only once in our cohort)
     * Exclude variants with DP < 16 or GQ < 90
     * Exclude variants in simple repeat regions (i.e., defined by combining the entire Simple Tandem Repeats by TRF track in UCSC hg38 with all homopolymer regions in hg38 of length 6bp or more)
+* Step 5 - Annotations
+    * VEP annotations
+    * gnomAD allele freq
-* Step 5 - Export to a pVCF file
+* Step 6 - Export to a new Hail MatrixTable
 <br><br>

 ### How to run this script?